 Bayesian models—a prime example of a recent top-down method—attempt to deal with both issues.
 Named after 18th-century statistician and philosopher Thomas Bayes, they combine generative models with probability theory using a technique called Bayesian inference.
 A probabilistic generative model can tell you how likely it is that you will see a specific pattern of data if a particular hypothesis is true.
 If the e-mail is a scam, it probably appeals to the greed of the reader.
 But of course, a message could appeal to greed without being spam.
 A Bayesian model combines the knowledge you already have about potential hypotheses with the data you see to let you calculate, quite precisely, just how likely it is that an e-mail is legitimate or spam.

 This top-down method fits better than its bottom-up counterpart with what we know about how children learn.
-That is why, for the past 15 years, my colleagues and I have used Bayesian models in our work on child development.
-Our laboratory and others have used these techniques to understand how children learn about cause-and-effect relationships, predicting how and when youngsters will develop new beliefs about the world and when they will change the beliefs they already have.
+That is why, for more than 15 years, my colleagues and I have used Bayesian models in our work on child development.
+Our lab and others have used these techniques to understand how children learn about cause-and-effect relationships, predicting how and when youngsters will develop new beliefs about the world and when they will change the beliefs they already have.

 Bayesian methods are also an excellent way to teach machines to learn like people.
 In 2015 Joshua B. Tenenbaum of the Massachusetts Institute of Technology, with whom I sometimes collaborate, Brenden M. Lake of New York University and their colleagues published a study in Science.
 They designed an AI system that could recognize unfamiliar handwritten characters, a job that is simple for people but extremely taxing for computers.